Jul 11, 2020

 10. Matunga Gudda and Veerabhadra Devastana - This is the tallest hill of Hampi.
 A rough path goes up the hill to Veerabhadra temple at the summit.
 From this hill one can see Hampi in one go.
 After descending the hill, tourists can either head towards Achyutaraya Devastana or towards Krishna Devastana and Bazaar.

-11. Venkateshwara Devastana - This temple is little off Matunga Betta-Krishna temple path, situated amidst banana plantations.
+11. Paalu Venkateshwara Devastana - This temple is little off Matunga Betta-Krishna temple path, situated amidst banana plantations.
 The temple's deity seems to be carved on a boulder which seems to its natural position.

 12. Saraswati Devastana 1 - This temple is in a ruinous state but worth seeing it since the trek on this path is interesting.
 This is situated approximately 900 meters west of Venkateshwara Devastana and 300m south of Krishna Devastana.